jonkb/phys.mtrl/README.md

-# Mechanics of Materials Workbench
+# Phys.Mtrl: A Mechanics of Materials Workbench
 phys.mtrl is GUI Workbench for performing Mechanics of Materials calculations.

 ## Dependencies